 Proof of Stake yield uniquely offers certainty, longevity, and scalability

-The growth of blockchain and blockchain applications has created many opportunities for earning yield, which vary greatly in magnitude, duration, and risk.
-While “yield farmers” seek out the highest yields while they last, institutional investors seek yield that is reliable, scalable, and safe.
+The growth of blockchain and blockchain applications has created many opportunities to earn yield, which vary greatly in magnitude, duration, and risk.
+While yield farmers seek out the highest yields while they last, institutional investors seek reliable yields.
 This article asserts that yield from staking offers institutional investors what crypto-yield sources cannot — certainty, longevity, and scalability.

 The nature of blockchain creates many sources of yield

 Blockchain functions because everyone plays their part, and everyone plays their part because they are incentivized to do so.
 People’s use of blockchain networks is enabled by the activities of others, who earn a reward in the process.
 Let’s refer to the reward-earners as “Alice”, and the network users as "Bob".
 Today there are more opportunities than ever for Alice to support the blockchain and earn a yield — let's examine these yield opportunities, and assess their risk, return, and stability.